alibergcherrihost/water_tank_management/README.md

     - One at the Top Dead Center (TDC).
     - One at the Bottom Dead Center (BDC).
 2. **Pump Connection:** Connect your water pump to a 5V SPDT relay.
-3. **Power Supply:**
+3. **Power Supply for Relay:**
     - Power the relay using the 5V output from your microcontroller board.
     - Connect the relay's signal pin to the specified pin on your Attiny85 microcontroller according to the provided program.
-4. **Microcontroller Power:** Provide a constant external power source to your microcontroller, such as an 5v AC-DC adapter.
+4. **Power Supply for Attiny85:** Provide a constant external power source to your microcontroller, such as an 5v AC-DC adapter.

 **Software Configuration:**

-1. **Threshold Calibration:** The water flow in the tank may cause fluctuations in sensor readings.
-To improve reliability, a time-based threshold is implemented.
+1. **Threshold Calibration:** The water flow in the tank may cause fluctuations in sensor readings due to water movement.
+To improve reliability, we're creating a time-based threshold for the deviation.
 The acceptable deviation duration needs to be adjusted based on your pump's discharge rate and the size of your tank.
-2. **Calculating Pump Discharge Rate:**
+2. **Calculating Discharge Rate:**
     - If you know your pump's discharge rate, skip this step.
     - Otherwise, follow these steps:
         - **Measure Filling Time:** Use a stopwatch to measure the time it takes to completely fill your water tank from empty.